csctd/profile-website-thatguybamba/index.md

-# Page Title
+# Bamba G's Page

-A short introduction for the top of your main page
+Watch a goat code, Bamba Youssouf, class of 2027

 More content you want on your page